ImperialCollegeLondon/ReCoDE-BLE-Neighbour-Discovery-Protocol-nRF52/docs/introduction_to_GAP.md

         ```
 #### **Functions**
 - **bt_le_adv_start**:
-    In Zephyr, once your Bluetooth stack is initialized (with bt_enable()), the bt_le_adv_start() function is your primary tool for making your device discoverable to others using Bluetooth Low Energy (LE) advertising.
+    In Zephyr, once your Bluetooth stack is initialized (with bt_enable()), the bt_le_adv_start() function is your primary tool for making your device discoverable to others using BLE advertising.
 This function sets advertisement parameters, advertisement data, scan response data and start advertising.
     ```c
     int bt_le_adv_start	(	const struct bt_le_adv_param *	param,
                         const struct bt_data *	ad,     //Data to be used in advertisement packets.